-The City is home to over 7,000 businesses with strong health. education, tourism, retail, finance and service professional sectors growing regional servicina а population of 275,000 which expected to increase to 460,000 by 2026.
+The City is home to over 7,000 businesses with strong health. education, tourism, retail, finance and professional service sectors all growing regional servicina а 275,000 population of which is expected to increase to 460,000 by 2026.

 The City of Joondalup also features 16 kilometres of pristine coastline and prides itself on preserving its clean natural bushland, wetland, marine and coastal environment.
 Located within the City's marine park is Hillarys Marina, WA's second most popular tourist attraction with over three million visitors per year.
 The area also features many other well-established regional tourism attractions such as the Joondalup Resort and Golf Course and Yellagonga Regional Park.